 Entrada Therapeutics to Present at Evercore ISI 5th Annual HealthCONx Virtual Conference

-BOSTON, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Entrada Therapeutics, Inc. TRDA, a biotechnology company aiming to transform the lives of patients and become the world's foremost intracellular therapeutics company by establishing Endosomal Escape Vehicle (EEVTM) therapeutics as a new class of medicines, today announced that Dipal Doshi, President and Chief Executive Officer, will participate in a fireside chat during the Evercore ISI 5th Annual HealthCONx Virtual Conference on Tuesday, November 29, 2022 at 3:55 p.m.
+/EIN News/ -- BOSTON, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Entrada Therapeutics, Inc. (Nasdaq: TRDA), a biotechnology company aiming to transform the lives of patients and become the world’s foremost intracellular therapeutics company by establishing Endosomal Escape Vehicle (EEVTM) therapeutics as a new class of medicines, today announced that Dipal Doshi, President and Chief Executive Officer, will participate in a fireside chat during the Evercore ISI 5th Annual HealthCONx Virtual Conference on Tuesday, November 29, 2022 at 3:55 p.m.
 Eastern Time.

 A live webcast will be available on the Investor Relations section of the Company’s website at www.entradatx.com.
 A replay will be available on the Entrada website for 90 days following the event.